thestrongcoder/thestrongcoder/README.md

 <!--
 **thestrongcoder/thestrongcoder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->

 # THE STRONG CODER - STEPHANIE HALES

 Software Developer  |  UI/UX Designer  |  Creator | Powerlifter

 #### Current Projects
-I'm currently working on an e-commerce portal for an Automotive and Manufacturing company, I'm the lead designer, and project manager, working with a team of developers.
+I'm currently working on an e-commerce and portal (B2B & B2C) for an Automotive and Manufacturing company, I'm the lead designer, and product manager, working with a team of developers.

-I'm undertaking an internship with Again Faster Australia, woriking on their Software Platform FitBox.

 #### Learning
 Coder Academy Graduate, August 2020
+Mobile App Developer Intern at Again Faster Australia (FitBox), August - September 2020

 #### About
-I'm a GPC Powerlifter, and have a passion for sports and human performance.
-I would like to see this passion translate to projects within SportsTech.
+I'm a GPC Powerlifter, with a passion for sports and human performance.